sandbox-bio/sandbox.bio/src/content/viral_phylogenetics/steps/Step2.md

 <script>
 import Link from "$components/Link.svelte";
 import Execute from "$components/Execute.svelte";
+import Quiz from "$components/Quiz.svelte";
 </script>

 **Generate an unrooted phylogenetic tree using FastTree**

-Now that we have run multiple sequence alignment on our dataset, we can use [FastTree](https://morgannprice.github.io/fasttree/) to generate our phylogenetic tree.
+Now that we have run multiple sequence alignment on our dataset, we can use [FastTree](https://morgannprice.github.io/fasttree/) to generate an unrooted phylogenetic tree to assess relative ancestral relationships between our samples.

 1. Try <Execute command="FastTree" inline /> to
 take a look at the usage instructions.